1234gher/sketch-to-anime-using-GAN/README.md

 4)it asks to enter the Enter a GitHub URL, copy url from web browser,paste it in there and click on search icon (magnifying glass lookalike icon :) )

 5)done! now you can see the code.

+Note: there are images of architectures which unfortunatley are masked in ipynb file version you can refer PDF version of the document.